 - There is no need to use flammable fluids like gasoline or lighter fluid.
 In most cases, the fire features work with propane gas.

-- Nylon or loose-fitting clothing should not be worn if someone plans to light a fire feature.
+- Loose-fitting clothing shouldn’t be worn if someone plans to light a fire feature.

 - Pine or cedar are not good for a fire pit.
 It can “pop” and throw sparks.